Lady and the Tramp II: Scamp's Adventure: Critical reception

+Lady and the Tramp II: Scamp's Adventure received mixed reviews from critics.

+Ben Simon of Animated Views wrote, "As direct-to-video sequels go, Lady and the Tramp II: Scamp's Adventure is better than average and families who love Lady and the Tramp should enjoy this entry from Disney.
+But it still has a direct-to-video feel, despite the care that the filmmakers took to create bridges to the original film."
+Common Sense Media gave the film three out of five stars, stating, "Not as good as the original, but cute and fun."

 Accolades

 The film received seven nominations and won one award.
 It received nominations from the International Animated Film Association (ASIFA) during the 29th Annie Awards in 2001, from DVD Exclusive during the 2001 DVD Exclusive Awards, and the Academy of Science Fiction, Fantasy & Horror Films during the 28th Saturn Awards in 2002.
-It won the Video Premiere Award in the 2001 DVD Exclusive Awards for Best Animated Character Performance for Scott Wolf as the speaking voice of Scamp).
+It won the Video Premiere Award in the 2001 DVD Exclusive Awards for Best Animated Character Performance for Scott Wolf as the speaking voice of Scamp.

 Soundtrack

 The soundtrack of the film was released through Walt Disney Records.
 The score for it was mainly composed by Melissa Manchester and Norman Gimbel.
 But it was never released in stores for unknown reasons.
 The song Bella Notte from the original film is heard in the end credits sung by Joy Enriquez and Carlos Ponce.